top of page

 Building a Practical Framework

-The three lessons from Trade Like a Stock Market Wizard form an integrated system rather than isolated techniques.
+The three lessons from Trade Like a Stock Market Wizard form the core of Mark Minervini's complete trading strategy — an integrated system rather than isolated techniques.
 Application begins with the Trend Template filter to identify stocks in Stage 2 uptrends.
 This screening process narrows the universe to potential candidates.

 Next, fundamental analysis examines earnings growth, revenue acceleration, and profit margin expansion.
 Stocks without strong fundamentals get eliminated regardless of chart appearance.
 The combination of Trend Template (technical) and earnings analysis (fundamental) creates the initial watchlist.